a-mufasa/a-mufasa/README.md

 <h2>:smiley: &nbsp;About Me</h2>

 ⚙ &nbsp;Exploring software and tech to find solutions to new problems.\
-🎓 &nbsp;I graduated from University of Arkansas in 2023 with a BS in Computer Science and Minors in Mathematics and Data Analytics.\
+🎓 &nbsp;I graduated from University of Arkansas with a BS in Computer Science and Minors in Mathematics and Data Analytics.\
 💼 &nbsp;I'm currently working as a Software Engineer at SPS Commerce.\
 🌱 &nbsp;I enjoy learning more about Artificial Intelligence and Web Development.\
 ✉️ &nbsp;Feel free to shoot me message via [LinkedIn](https://www.linkedin.com/in/ahmed-r-moustafa/).